-Shea Center Presents is the umbrella 'home' of all performing arts programs sponsored by William Paterson University.
-It includes all programs presented, initiated, produced or cosponsored by the University Performing Arts Department which is part of the College of the Arts and Communication.
-UPA is responsible for initiating, fostering, coordinating, presenting and hosting all performing arts programs for the university including the Vistas Series, the Jazz Room Series, the High Mountain Symphony, the New Music Series, and University Theater Productions.
+UPA WPPresents! is the umbrella 'home' of all performing arts programs sponsored by William Paterson University.
+It includes all programs presented, initiated, produced or cosponsored by the University Performing Arts, which is part of the College of the Arts and Communication.
+UPA is responsible for initiating, fostering, coordinating, presenting and hosting all performing arts programs for the university.
 UPA is also responsible for all aspects of theater operations of the Shea Center for Performing Arts and of the Hunziker Black Box Theater.

-The William Paterson University Vistas Series (formerly the Cultural Arts Series) was created in 1998 to supplement the existing academically based series with professional touring artists.
+WPPresents! (formerly the Vista Series) was created in 1998 to supplement the existing academically based series with professional touring artists.
 The Series strives to bring to campus high calibre touring artists across a range of disciplines including acoustic and world music, contemporary folk music, theatre, dance, family programming and other eclectic fare.

-The Series has grown from three events in 1988 to an average of eight events per year.
-Artists have included David Crosby, The Carolyn Dorfman Dance Ensemble, Cherish the Ladies, Imago, Aquila Theatre Company, Medeski, Martin and Wood, Livingston Taylor, Patty Larkin, John Amos, and the National Theatre of the Deaf.
+The Series has grown from three events in 1988 to an average of 50 per year.
+Artists have included David Crosby, The Klezmatics, The Carolyn Dorfman Dance Ensemble, David Bromberg, The Ying Quartet, the Count Basie Orchestra, Cherish the Ladies,

+Imago, Aquila Theatre Company, Medeski, Martin and Wood, Livingston Taylor, Patty Larkin, John Amos, and the National Theatre of the Deaf.
 National tours of theatre productions have included Master Class, Unforgettable, Mahalia, A Couple of Blaguards, Scrooge: The Musical, Unsinkable Women, Hamlet, Othello and My Soul Is A Witness.
 Family programming has included participation in New Jersey Family Week at the Theatre, outreach programs with The Pushcart Players and Connecticut Children's Theatre and Sail Productions as well as concerts by Tom Chapin and programs by Laser Vaudeville, The Cashore Marionettes and the Imago Theatre Company.
 Many of our visiting artists conduct educational outreach programs, either for the community at large or for the campus.
 The series is built on a foundation of excellence and continuously seeks out-of-the-ordinary programming to serve the campus, and the community.
 Future events will include multi-disciplinary projects born out of interdepartmental collaborations with professional artists of the highest calibre in all idioms.
-The series is supported by The NJ State Council on the Arts/Department of State, the Mid Atlantic Arts Foundation, and PennPAT (Pennsylvania Performing Arts on Tour) grants.
+The series is supported by The NJ State Council on the Arts/Department of State.